 Request updates from a keyserver for keys that already exist on the local keyring.
 This is useful for updating a key with the latest signatures, user IDs, etc. Calling this with no arguments will refresh the entire keyring.
 Option --keyserver must be used to give the name of the keyserver for all keys that do not have preferred keyservers set (see --keyserver-options honor-keyserver-url).

 Search the keyserver for the given names.
 Multiple names given here will be joined together to create the search string for the keyserver.
 Option --keyserver must be used to give the name of this keyserver.
 Keyservers that support different search methods allow using the syntax specified in "How to specify a user ID" below.
 Note that different keyserver types support different search methods.
 Currently only LDAP supports them all.

 Retrieve keys located at the specified URIs.
-Note that different installations of GnuPG may support different protocols (HTTP, FTP, LDAP, etc.).
-When using HTTPS the system provided root certificates are used by this command.
+Note that different installations of GnuPG may support different protocols (HTTP, FTP, LDAP, etc.)

 Do trust database maintenance.
 This command iterates over all keys and builds the Web of Trust.
 This is an interactive command because it may have to ask for the "ownertrust" values for keys.
 The user has to give an estimation of how far she trusts the owner of the displayed key to correctly certify (sign) other keys.
 GnuPG only asks for the ownertrust value if it has not yet been assigned to a key.
 Using the --edit-key menu, the assigned value can be changed at any time.